-- (a) An employee will be entitled to compensation for authorized overtime in excess of: - (1) the scheduled daily hours; or - (2) the maximum daily hours for those employees on flextime; or - (3) the agreed averaging period. - (b) For the purposes of calculating the hourly rate for overtime, an employee's biweekly rate shall be divided by 70. - (c) Overtime shall be compensated in 30-minute increments; however, employees shall not be entitled to any compensation for periods of overtime of less than five minutes per day.
+- (a) An employee will be entitled to compensation for authorized overtime in excess of: - (1) the scheduled daily hours; or - (2) the maximum daily hours for those employees on flextime; or - (3) the agreed averaging period. - (b) For the purposes of calculating the hourly rate for overtime, an employee's biweekly rate shall be divided by 70. - (c) Overtime shall be compensated in 30-minute increments; however, employees shall not be entitled to any compensation for periods of overtime of five minutes or less.